Atom Interferometer Tests of Dark Matter: Direct Detection with Atom Interferometers

 Thus, the energy deposition delta function can be traded for one in velocity.
 In general, we can define \cite{Trickle2020}:

 where:

 The energy deposition in this equation is set by the conservation of energy equation in the dynamic structure factor, which is different for the various channels we discuss in this paper.

-The rate equation for DM scattering that is measurable via either decoherence or phase shifts in an atom interferometer is then:
+The rate equation for DM scattering that is measurable via either decoherence or phase shifts is then:

-To get the total decoherence factor, which includes both the decoherence and phase shift effects, we integrate over the measurement time and multiply by the total target mass.
+To get the total decoherence factor, we integrate over the measurement time and multiply by the total target mass.
 If we ignore any daily modulation, then there is no explicit time-dependence in the rate.
 This then gives a total decoherence of:

 where $t_{\rm{exp}}$ is the measurement time, and the volume factor in the rate equation cancels with the volume factor in the dynamic structure factor.
+The real part of the above equation quantifies the decoherence induced in a matter interferometer, while the imaginary part applies to both matter interferometers and diffuse clouds.

 We stress here that, unlike other direct detection experiments, \textbf{there is no minimum energy threshold for these atom interferometer experiments}.
 Unlike traditional direct detection setups, atom interferometers do not directly measure the energy deposition -- only the visibility and phase.
 This allows atom interferometers to probe much lighter DM masses than traditional direct detection setups.
 In practice, the decoherence observable loses sensitivity to light DM once the mass is below scales $m_\chi v_0 \lesssim 1/\Delta x$.
 On the other hand, the phase has no minimum.
 The main limitations for this method comes from other backgrounds.